-- Aberfoyle Hub R-7 School is a Category 7 school. - Students live in the surrounding suburbs of Aberfoyle Park, Happy Valley and Flagstaff Hill.
+- Aberfoyle Hub Primary School is a Category 6 school. - Students live in the surrounding suburbs of Aberfoyle Park, Happy Valley and Flagstaff Hill.
 There has recently been an increase in rental accommodation in the area.

-Pastoral Care programs
+Pastoral Care programmes:

-- Pastoral Care Worker Di Brinkworth. - Anti Bullying Policy, with regular Bully Audits (Term 1 and Term 3) and tracking of both identified bullies and victims. - Protective Behaviours, Anti-Racism, Anti-Harassment and Grievance Procedures in place. - Buddy Classes.
+- Pastoral Care Worker Joy Sarkis. - Anti Bullying Policy, with regular Bully Audits (Term 1 and Term 3) and tracking of both identified bullies and victims. - Zones of Regulation, Play as the way, Anti-Harassment and Grievance Procedures in place.
+Whole school training in Berry Street model. - Buddy Classes incorporated across the school.